Closing in on the Cape: South Africa Offshore Exploration

 The Race Is On

-As of 2023, the state-owned PetroSA is the only company producing oil and gas offshore in South Africa.1491515571 Fossil fuel companies now want this to change.
-Currently, around 30 oil and gas companies hold stakes in the oil and gas blocks that line most of the South African coast.1498914917 Approximately half of these companies are not from Africa.
-Shell, TotalEnergies, Qatar Energy, and Canadian Natural Resources Ltd are some of the more prominent players hoping to hit the jackpot in the South African waters and bring home profits to boardrooms in London, Paris, Doha, and Calgary.
+As of 2024, the state-owned PetroSA is the only company producing oil and gas offshore in South Africa.1491515571 Fossil fuel companies now want this to change.
+Currently, around 20 oil and gas companies hold stakes in the oil and gas blocks that line most of the South African coast.1498914917 Approximately half of these companies are not from Africa.
+Shell, TotalEnergies and Qatar Energy are some of the more prominent players hoping to hit the jackpot in South African waters and bring home profits to boardrooms in London, Paris and Doha.
 Their South African partners, like Main Street or Sunbird Energy, also hope to fill their pockets with fossil money, regardless of the social and environmental costs.

 The Invisible Threat